Final Topology for Preference Spaces

 \section{Introduction}

-All economic models may be thought of as a mapping from exogenous variables to endogenous variables (henceforth, model outputs or outcomes).
-For example, in classical demand theory, the exogenous variables are the market prices, the consumer's wealth, and the consumer's preferences; the model output is the consumer's demand function.
-Holding fixed all variables but the preferences, we may ask whether small perturbations to the consumer's \emph{preferences} will have a large impact on their demand.
-Likewise, we may ask whether small perturbations to the consumer's \emph{utility function} will have a large impact on the consumer's demand.
-While similar, these two questions are different, and they are only equivalent if we choose a suitable topology for the preference space.
-In this paper, we characterize the topology on preference spaces with the property that a mapping from preferences to model outputs (say $g$) is continuous if, and only if, the is a mapping from utility functions to model outputs (say, $h$) that is continuous and faithful to $g$, regardless of what the model outputs are.
-That is, we are interested in a topology for preference spaces that guarantees that continuity in preferences coincides with continuity in utilities \emph{universally across applications}.
+Economic models are mappings from exogenous variables to endogenous variables (henceforth, model outputs or outcomes).
+A common exogenous variable is the agent's \emph{preferences}, often modeled via a \emph{utility function}.
+Comparative statics exercises ask whether small perturbations to \emph{preferences} have a large impact on the model's outcomes.
+This exercise typically involves analyzing whether small perturbations to an agent's \emph{utility function} have a large impact on the model's outcomes.

-To further illustrate the discussion above, consider the following results about a decision maker with Constant Elasticity of Substitution (CES) preferences.
-As the elasticity of substitution approaches zero, the CES function approaches a Leontief utility function.
-Likewise, as the elasticity of substitution approaches unity, the CES utility function approaches a Cobb-Douglas utility function.
-Formally, the CES function is given by
+For example, in classical demand theory, market prices, consumer's wealth, and consumer's preferences are the exogenous variables, and the consumer's demand function is the model's outcome.
+Holding fixed all variables but the preferences, we want to know whether small perturbations to the consumer's \emph{preferences} will have a large impact on their demand.
+However, what we generally study is whether small perturbations to the consumer's \emph{utility function} will have a large impact on the consumer's demand.
+While similar, these two questions are different.
+They are only equivalent when the following two sets are isomorphic: the set of continuous mappings from \emph{preferences} to demands, and the set of continuous mappings from \emph{utilities} to demands.
+More generally, given any set of model outcomes, $Z$, continuity in preference and continuity in utilities coincide whenever the set of continuous functions from preferences to $Z$ is isomorphic to the set of continuous functions from utilities to $Z$.